 Any seva we get to do around Amma or whatever seva she has entrusted us, can be a means of reaching her.
 We can turn every experience into samadhi – if the settings of our mind are right!

 Golden era of my Ashram life

+We have heard people talking about the past golden era of ashram life.
 But did they really feel the same during that time?
 Today, during the corona era, where food, pulisheri and rasam is served at our doorsteps and bhajans are live streamed, will I be able to say that these corona days are the best days of my ashram life?
 If not, we are living in past (memories) or future (dreams), not in this beautiful present.

 Guru Recognizes your Innocent face A Guru once asked his disciple, “How long have you been here?
 I do not remember your face.”
 The disciple was shocked.
 He thought, “I have been in the monastery for about 10 years.
 I am the one who takes care of all the Guru’s needs, do his laundry, clean the room and even cooks his food.
 Just yesterday, I was the one who put the shoes on for him.
 What kind of Guru is he who still doesn’t know me?”
 The disciple left the thinking that he made a huge mistake joining the ashram.